geoadmin/suite-fida/fida-web/README.md

 ## deploy

-For the simplest deployment, create a production build and copy the output directory to a web server.
+For the simplest deployment, create a production build and copy the build to the web server.

-`npm run build -prod --base-href /fida-web`
+`npm run deploy`